West Ryde

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows West Ryde's median income among taxpayers is $51,489, with an average of $66,607.
-This is lower than the national average.
-Greater Sydney's median income is $60,817 and average is $83,003.
-Based on Wage Price Index growth since financial year 2023, current estimates for West Ryde are approximately $56,051 (median) and $72,508 (average) as of September 2025.
-The 2021 Census data shows household, family and personal incomes in West Ryde cluster around the 65th percentile nationally.
-Income analysis reveals that 32.4% of residents fall into the $1,500 - 2,999 income bracket, consistent with surrounding regions at 30.9%.
-High housing costs consume 17.3% of income in West Ryde, but strong earnings place disposable income at the 62nd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that West Ryde had a median income among taxpayers of $51,489 and an average of $66,607.
+This is lower than the national averages.
+Greater Sydney's median was $60,817 with an average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $56,051 (median) and $72,508 (average).
+The 2021 Census shows that West Ryde's household, family, and personal incomes cluster around the 65th percentile nationally.
+Income analysis reveals that the $1,500 - 2,999 bracket dominates with 32.4% of residents (4,552 people), consistent with broader trends in the surrounding region at 30.9%.
+High housing costs consume 17.3% of income, leaving disposable income at the 62nd percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income